• Skip to main content

 In-Depth Histories of the Sandtown and Calle Dos Neighborhoods

-For more information on the original location and removal of the two historic Hispanic neighborhoods of Waco, check out their Waco History webpages.
+For more information on the original location and removal of the two historic Latino neighborhoods of Waco, check out their Waco History webpages.
 There, readers will learn more about the effects of the federal urban renewal efforts in Waco and be able to see historic photographs of the neighborhoods.

 Business Owners